Jaaaas/Sinfonia/README.md

 ```
 #### QueryCore
 After we connect to the database through ConnectionCore, QueryCore gives us the ability to run our queries.
-To create a QueryCore object we need the query.
-A second parameter that is required is a list that will contain the values that will replace the **"?"** for the use of the prepared statement.
+To create a QueryCore object we need the query as the first parameter and as the second parameter a list that will contain the values that will replace the **"?"** for the use of the prepared statement.
-If the prepared statement is not used in the query, you can pass null
+If the prepared statement is not used in the query, you can just omit it.

 ```java
 public QueryCore(String query,List<Object> l);